Wondering how to begin crate training your puppy or dog, or even whether you should? This page will tell you.

 Crate Training: PRO

-Crate training helps tremendously in potty training puppies and adult dogs.
+Crate training helps tremendously in potty training puppies and adult dogs. (link to my page on doing that)

 Your dog can be confined when it is necessary, without undue stress on the dog or serious wear and tear on your home.